-Growing Poppies in a natural atmosphere is, the first step you can consider in your spring to autumn garden designs.
+Growing Poppies in a natural atmosphere is, the first thing you can consider for your spring to autumn flower garden design.

 We had once a red poppy plant in the year 2005.
 We found it difficult to manage as the blossoms were easily gone with the strong wind and the heavy rain.
 Since then, growing poppy plant became a challenge to me.

 California poppies are delicate flowers that do not like to be transplanted.
 If you need some beautiful sparkling orange flowers in your garden, you may consider adding these slow germinating Eschscholzia Californica into your flower garden plans.

 This year we found a different kind of Papaver Rhoeas seeds (Coquelicot in French) in one of the local small village flower seeds supplier.
 I did not realise that they were in a mix of multi-coloured flowers until I met them.

 Wild Papaver Rhoeas is easier to manage.
 A moist and well drainage ground is all they need; they need no fertilisers.

 First you get some seeds (picture 1).
 Then you wait for the young plant to be formed.
 Afterwards; you can set your young poppies plants in an earth flower pot (picture 2) in early spring; and place them in your spray free fresh-air green house; if you have one.